Merging

 Reviewing a merge request can mean two different things.

-2. Human-review process (optional): as part of this review process, the diff of a proposed merge may be inspected by a human: usually a nominated maintainer of the target project.
+Human-review process (optional): as part of the review process, the diff of a proposed merge may be inspected by a human: usually a nominated maintainer of the target project.→

-• Human reviews of merge requests are generally recommended, but optional by default.
-Some projects, however, may require them before allowing merge requests to be integrated.
+Human reviews of merge requests are optional.
+Some projects, however, may require them before allowing merge requests to be integrated.→

 Making the merge